altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "...
 A rather crude speech."<br/>

-Altina shouted out loudly once again.
+Altina shouted out loudly once again.<br/>

 "Now!
 We are going to attack Fort Volks!
 You must have heard the reason for this too!"<br/>

 "If we don't take the fort, we will be branded traitors.
 But I feel that that is too strange a reason to fight!"<br/>

-Jerome squinted his eyes and said.
+Jerome squinted his eyes and said.<br/>

 "Hey...
 What is she saying?
 Was it your idea?"<br/>